Why Did I Binge? Raw Food Diet Journal Entries Analyzed

 After all the years of experimenting with food, I feel like I finally know what goes on with my body now and why.
 This helps me to feel less in a “panic” when I do happen to crave certain foods.
 I think, what macronutrient is this?

-Maybe if I would have tried the raw food diet “one more time” knowing these things, it might have turned out differently.
+Some may argue that if I would have tried the raw food diet “one more time” knowing these things, it might have turned out differently.
 However, high protein sources are much more satiating.
 Chewing through pounds of raw leafy greens and a few handfuls of nuts throughout the day isn’t quite what I want to do to get in my protein when it’s now as easy as opening a can of tuna or eating some meat.
-Believe me when I say I am very happy where I am now and don’t plan on changing much.
+I am very happy where I am now and so appreciative of what I learned from my dietitian.

 For more details and insight into this experience, order your copy of Running in Silence: My Drive for Perfection and the Eating Disorder That Fed It here.